Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (c) Human remains.
 If human remains are delivered to the administrator under this Act, the administrator shall deliver those human remains to the coroner of the county in which the human remains were abandoned for disposition under Section 3-3034 of the Counties Code.
 The only human remains that may be delivered to the administrator under this Act and that the administrator may receive are those that are reported and delivered as contents of a safe deposit box.

 (d) Evidence in a criminal investigation.
-Property that may have been used in the commission of a crime or that may assist in the investigation of a crime, as determined after consulting with the Department of State Police, shall be delivered to the Department of State Police or other appropriate law enforcement authority to allow law enforcement to determine whether a criminal investigation should take place.
+Property that may have been used in the commission of a crime or that may assist in the investigation of a crime, as determined after consulting with the Illinois State Police, shall be delivered to the Illinois State Police or other appropriate law enforcement authority to allow law enforcement to determine whether a criminal investigation should take place.
 Any such property delivered to a law enforcement authority shall be held in accordance with existing statutes and rules related to the gathering, retention, and release of evidence.

 (1) The administrator, in cooperation with the

-Department of State Police, shall develop a procedure to determine whether a firearm delivered to the administrator under this Act has been stolen or used in the commission of a crime.
-The Department of State Police shall determine the appropriate disposition of a firearm that has been stolen or used in the commission of a crime.
-The administrator shall attempt to return a firearm that has not been stolen or used in the commission of a crime to the rightful owner if the Department of State Police determines that the owner may lawfully possess the firearm.
+Illinois State Police, shall develop a procedure to determine whether a firearm delivered to the administrator under this Act has been stolen or used in the commission of a crime.
+The Illinois State Police shall determine the appropriate disposition of a firearm that has been stolen or used in the commission of a crime.
+The administrator shall attempt to return a firearm that has not been stolen or used in the commission of a crime to the rightful owner if the Illinois State Police determines that the owner may lawfully possess the firearm.

 (2) If the administrator is unable to return a

-firearm to its owner, the administrator shall transfer custody of the firearm to the Department of State Police.
-Legal title to a firearm transferred to the Department of State Police under this subsection (e) is vested in the Department of State Police by operation of law if:
+firearm to its owner, the administrator shall transfer custody of the firearm to the Illinois State Police.
+Legal title to a firearm transferred to the Illinois State Police under this subsection (e) is vested in the Illinois State Police by operation of law if:

 (i) the administrator cannot locate the owner of